metacpan/metacpan-cpan-extracted/distros/G/Geo-Coder-List/README.md

 Note that unlike Geo::Coders, there is no read method, since that would be pointless.

+## reverse\_geocode

+Similar to geocode except it expects a latitude/longitude parameter.

+    print $geocoder_list->reverse_geocode(latlng => '37.778907,-122.39732');

 ## log

-Returns the log of events to help you debug failures, optimize lookup order and fix quota breakage
+Returns the log of events to help you debug failures, optimize lookup order and fix quota breakage.

     my @log = @{$geocoderlist->log()};